-- (B) clearly serves the public good; and - (C) is not lavish or extravagant. - (4) "Local government" means a county, a consolidated government, an incorporated city or town, a school district, or a special district. - (5) "Official act" or "official action" means a vote, decision, recommendation, approval, disapproval, or other action, including inaction, that involves the use of discretionary authority. - (6) "Private interest" means an interest held by an individual that is: - (a) an ownership interest in a business; - (b) a creditor interest in an insolvent business; - (c) an employment or prospective employment for which negotiations have begun; - (d) an ownership interest in real property; - (e) a loan or other debtor interest; or - (f) a directorship or officership in a business. - (7) "Public employee" means: - (a) any temporary or permanent employee of the state; - (b) any temporary or permanent employee of a local government; - (c) a state or local member of a quasi-judicial board or commission or of a board, commission, or committee with rulemaking authority; and - (d) a person under contract to the state. - (8) "Public information" has the meaning provided in 2-6-1002. - (9) (a) "Public officer" includes any state officer and any elected officer of a local government. - (b) For the purposes of 67-11-104, the term also includes a commissioner of an airport authority. - (10) "Special district" means a unit of local government, authorized by law to perform a single function or a limited number of functions.
+(5) "Official act" or "official action" means a vote, decision, recommendation, approval, disapproval, or other action, including inaction, that involves the use of discretionary authority.

+- (6) "Private interest" means an interest held by an individual that is: - (a) an ownership interest in a business; - (b) a creditor interest in an insolvent business; - (c) an employment or prospective employment for which negotiations have begun; - (d) an ownership interest in real property; - (e) a loan or other debtor interest; or - (f) a directorship or officership in a business. - (7) "Public employee" means: - (a) any temporary or permanent employee of the state, including an employee of the judicial branch;

+- (b) any temporary or permanent employee of a local government; - (c) a member of a quasi-judicial board or commission or of a board, commission, or committee with rulemaking authority; and

+- (d) a person under contract to the state. - (8) "Public information" has the meaning provided in 2-6-1002. - (9) (a) "Public officer" includes any state officer and any elected officer of a local government. - (b) For the purposes of 67-11-104, the term also includes a commissioner of an airport authority. - (10) "Special district" means a unit of local government, authorized by law to perform a single function or a limited number of functions.
 The term includes but is not limited to conservation districts, water districts, weed management districts, irrigation districts, fire districts, community college districts, hospital districts, sewer districts, and transportation districts.
-The term also includes any district or other entity formed by interlocal agreement. - (11) (a) "State agency" includes:
+The term also includes any district or other entity formed by interlocal agreement.